ChriD/Raumserver/README.md

 * Added JSON return data for RADIOTIME Media Items
 * Inactive zones now return name in 'getRendererState' (new json key 'name')
 * update UPNP Stack dependencies to the newest version
+* added "updateId" and "sessionId" to expose and allow headers

 #### Version 1.0.1 - 09.10.2016
 * Added "Access-Control-Allow-Origin" header to the server json response